Synchronization on Riemannian manifolds: Multiply connected implies multistable: Synchronization on Riemannian manifolds

 for $d_g(x_i,x_j)\in[0,R-\varepsilon)$.
-In Section \ref{sec:main} we show that there exists a forward invariant set $\mathcal{S}$ such that if $x(0)\in\mathcal{S}$, then the dynamics \eqref{eq:dxidt} are on the form \eqref{eq:dxidt2} and remain on that form at all future times.
-Because of this result, in the rest of this note, our main focus with respect to the geodesic consenus algorithm is on the dynamics \eqref{eq:dxidt2} and
+In Section \ref{sec:main} we show that there exists a forward invariant set $\mathcal{S}$ such that if $x(0)\in\mathcal{S}$, then the dynamics \eqref{eq:dxidt} are of the form \eqref{eq:dxidt2} and remain on that form at all future times.
+Because of this result, in the rest of this note, our focus with respect to the geodesic consenus algorithm is on the dynamics \eqref{eq:dxidt2} and the potential

 which we refer to as the \emph{simplified forms}.